dipcoat-image/finitedepth/doc/source/user-guide/how-to/defining-reference.rst

 Reference class provides boilerplate to analyze the coated substrate image, and sometimes you may want to modify it.
 DipcoatImage-FiniteDepth provides base class which should be inherited to define new reference class.

-In this guide, a new class :class:`BinaryReference` will be defined from abstract base class.
+In this guide, a new class :class:`BinaryReference` will be defined from :class:`SubstrateReferenceBase` which is an abstract base class.
 It binarizes grayscale image with :func:`cv2.threshold`, whose parameters we will control.

 Importing parent class